KJKan/mcfarland/Tutorial.md

 n_Hungary <- 1112
 ```

-For our information, what variables does the WAIS-IV assess again?
+For our information, what variables does the WAIS-IV (Wechsler, 2008) assess again?

 ```{r}
 ( yvars <- colnames( WAIS_US ) )